yxlin/yxlin.github.io/_docs/random-effect-model/shooting-decision1.md

 ```

-The recovery study support that the race-threshold model can
+The recovery study supports that the race-threshold model can
-recover the parameters reliable and confirm / reject the hypothesis that
+recover the parameters reliably and confirm / reject the hypothesis that
 a police office has a higher shoot threshold towards a African American
 than than towards European American target (i.e., _a.A > a.E_).
 Both
 at the level of individual participants and at the level of